mtalbot1516/final-project/README.md

 ## User Interface
 We used Flask and Heroku for live demos to produce a realtic users GUI interface.
 ​
+## Github
+- Main branch is hosting the Flash and Heroku dependences
+- Archived:Legacy folder, all depreciated code
+- Completed Project Support folder, python redfin code, machine learning model, and cleanded realtor data
+- Grey Team Dashboard folder, pdf presentation of code finding and links to the demo
+- app folder, depended files for Flask, html, jave script, and leaflet
+-
 ##
-This project was product as part of cohoert presentation for Data Analytics Boot Camp May 2021 for Triology Educaton Services in conjuction with Vanderbilt University.
+This project was produce as part of cohoert presentation for Data Analytics Boot Camp May 2021 for Triology Educaton Services in conjuction with Vanderbilt University.

-Contact information for contributing analysis and coders -Timerson Challenger (email pending)
+Contact information for contributing analysis and coders
+- Timerson Challenger (email pending)
--Brandon Fleming (email pending)
+- Brandon Fleming (email pending)
--Matthow Talbot (email pending)
+- Matthow Talbot (email pending)
--Jimmy Jordan (email Pending)
+- Jimmy Jordan (email Pending)